thedarkwriter/courseware-lms-content/video/package_file_service_LVM.md

 # Package file service

-In this lesson, I will use the `package`, `file` and `service` resources together to manage an application and I'll also cover resource ordering metaparameters to define dependencies among resources.
+In this lesson, I'll demonstrate the common `package`, `file` and `service` pattern used manage applications, and introduce the concept of resource ordering to define dependencies among resources.

 ## The package, file, service pattern